umautobots/driving-in-the-matrix/README.md

 > M. Johnson-Roberson, C. Barto, R. Mehta, S. N. Sridhar, and R. Vasudevan, “Driving in the matrix: Can virtual worlds replace human-generated annotations for real world tasks?,” in IEEE International Conference on Robotics and Automation, pp. 1–8, 2017.

     @inproceedings{Johnson-Roberson:2017aa,
-        Author = {M. Johnson-Roberson and Charles Barto and Rounak Mehta and Sharath Nittur Sridhar and Ram Vasudevan}, Booktitle = {{IEEE} International Conference on Robotics and Automation}, Date-Added = {2017-01-17 14:22:19 +0000},
+        Author = {M. Johnson-Roberson and Charles Barto and Rounak Mehta and Sharath Nittur Sridhar and Karl Rosaen and Ram Vasudevan}, Booktitle = {{IEEE} International Conference on Robotics and Automation}, Date-Added = {2017-01-17 14:22:19 +0000},
         Date-Modified = {2017-01-17 14:23:03 +0000},